Professional Development for Kindergarten–Grade 12 Educators

 Mass Audubon’s Professional Development programs are designed to increase content knowledge, provide teachers with hands-on, STEM-focused learning experiences, and offer resources for teaching engaging, inquiry-based science lessons in the schoolyard or classroom.

 In-person and virtual workshops are available, along with consulting and site visits.
-For an immersive experience, try one of our professional development Summer Institutes!
+To book one of the following workshops or series at your school, please email us.

 In this week-long summer intensive, K-8 science teachers will immerse themselves in science by exploring their local habitat and meaningfully connecting with the science practices embedded in the Massachusetts Science Frameworks.
 Participants will practice inquiry-based learning methods through hands-on exploration of local habitats, field research, and an investigation design process they can bring back to their classrooms.